stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 }
 ```

-Next the `function` method of the `Instance` is reintroduced, which turns out to be trivial:
+First the `function` method of the `Instance` is reintroduced, which turns out to be trivial:

 ```java
 public Optional<Handle> function(String name) {